-The Notification and Federal Employee Antidiscrimination and Retaliation Act of 2002, Public Law 107-174, went into effect on October 1, 2003.
-The Act requires federal agencies to be accountable for violations of antidiscrimination and whistleblower protection laws and post certain statistical data relating to federal sector EEO complaints filed with the agency.
+The Notification and Federal Employee Antidiscrimination and Retaliation Act of 2002 (No FEAR Act), Public Law 107-174, went into effect on October 1, 2003.
+The act requires federal agencies to be accountable for violations of antidiscrimination and whistleblower protection laws and to post certain statistical data relating to federal-sector EEO complaints filed with the agency.

-Section 203 of the No FEAR Act requires that each federal agency submit an annual report to Congress.
+Section 203 of the No FEAR Act requires each federal agency to submit an annual report to Congress.
 Agencies must report: